The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Continuum limit

+Note that the target-mass effects are absorbed in the definition of the $C_r(\nu)$ fit parameters.
+Since we remove them before matching to the light-cone, we need not modify the kernel $C(w,\nu,z\mu)$ to take the meson mass into account.
 As the only effect of the light-quark on the \gls{da} comes from the fermionic determinant, we may expect a polynomial expansion in the light-quark mass $m_{\ell}$, which has itself a chiral expansion in $m^2_{\Ppi}$ at \ac{lo}.
 We checked that the latter function is enough to describe the pion mass dependence for ensembles at $\beta=5.3$.
 Besides, we take into account the small mistuning in the charm-quark mass with another term proportional to the $\Petac$ mass, $m_{\Petac}$, which we obtain from the \gls{gevp}.
 After trying several functional combinations, we observe that the type of model which describes best our data is

 where we normalize by the physical masses \cite{Workman:2022ynf}

 and we have introduced further auxiliary functions $D(\nu)$ and $E(\nu)$ with the same form as $A(\nu)$.
 In practice, our data is only sensitive to the first coefficient $n=1$ in the series of auxiliary functions, the first nonzero coefficient for each function $A(\nu)$, $B(\nu)$, etc., and the first term in $\tilde{\phi}_\text{lt}(\nu,z)$, so that our model simplifies to